Governor of Nizhny Novgorod Oblast: Imperial era

+Soviet era

 In the Soviet era, the leading role in the leadership of the region was occupied by the Gorky Regional Committee of the CPSU.
 June 1988 to November 1991, the first secretary of the Gorky Regional Committee of the CPSU was Gennady Khodyrev.

 In 1990, there was a sharp decline in the influence of party committees in connection with the abolition on March 14, 1990 of Article 6 of the Constitution of the USSR, which determined the "leading and guiding role" of the CPSU.
 Russian regions actually began to develop according to the model of a “parliamentary republic”.
 As a result, the first person in the region was the chairman of the regional council of people's deputies.
 Most of the leaders of the regional party committees sought to be elected as the chairman of the regional council and combine both positions - the Constitution and legislation did not prohibit this.
 This happened in the Gorky region - in April 1990, Gennady Khodyrev became chairman of the Gorky regional council, while remaining the first secretary of the regional committee.
 However, on June 20, 1990, the First Congress of People's Deputies of the RSFSR adopted the Decree “On the Mechanism of Democracy in the RSFSR”, which said: “The position of the head of a state authority or government with any other position, including political or public, is not allowed in the RSFSR political organizations.”
 Thus, the first secretaries who combined the posts of the party and Soviet leaders of the region were presented with a choice: first, between subordination and disobedience to the Russian Congress; secondly, in case of consent to submit, between two posts.
 Gennady Khodyrev, like some other first secretaries of the regional committees, decided not to obey and remained in both posts.

 On October 22, 1990, by decree of the Presidium of the Supreme Council of the RSFSR, the Gorky Region was renamed the Nizhny Novgorod Region.
 On April 21, 1992, the Congress of People's Deputies of the RSFSR approved the renaming of the region by amending Art.
 71 of the Constitution of the RSFSR of 1978, which entered into force May 16, 1992 from the date of publication in the “Rossiyskaya Gazeta”.